 - The County of Alameda invested in the long-term sustainability of the processes and data infrastructure for ACJRP by providing an equal match to the $1.25mm from the BSCC.
 The County funded the majority of the evaluation, project management, and fiscal management technical assistance, in addition to a portion of the service delivery costs during the Pilot and Ramp Up phases.
 Funding from The Nonprofit Finance Fund, the James Irvine Foundation, and the Social Innovative Fund also supported the development stages, and ensured that all project partners would be engaged in co-designing the project from the onset.
 Funding to collaborate from “idea to launch” enabled a true government and community collaboration that upheld the values of inclusion and diversity in the planning and policy making process, while building a foundation for continuous learning and improvement.

-- Read Alameda County Justice Project from Nonprofit Finance Fund blog
+- Read Second Chances: The Alameda County Justice Restoration Project

 For more information or inquiries, please contact firstname.lastname@example.org.